HOW WEIR & SONS STYLE MAGAZINE IS BUILDING LUXURY BRAND VALUE IN CUSTOM MAGAZINES

 And while many people spend less than a minute on most websites, research carried out by Australia Post on custom magazines discovered that on average, people read brand magazines for 40 minutes.
 88 percent of those surveyed also read their custom magazine up to five times, and 53 percent looked for the product or service of the brand as a consequence.

-The top three circulated titles in the UK are custom magazines, and no self-respecting supermarket power-brand would be without one: Morrisons, Tesco, Waitrose and Asda all produce editorial-led marketing for their customers – in Tesco’s case, 1,931,914 copies of it per issue.
+The top three circulated titles in the UK are custom magazines, and no self-respecting supermarket power-brand would be without one: Morrisons, Tesco, Waitrose and Asda all produce editorial-led marketing for their customers – in Tesco’s case, 1,931,914 copies per issue.

 For Weir & Sons, there is no better medium to showcase its domain excellence, opulent product offer across jewellery, watches, gifts and living, as well as its sheer breadth of expert knowledge than within the pages of a glossy.